marcopaglio/BookingApp/README.md

 - `-Pdocker` add the application's dockerization.

    This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
 Please, make sure you have [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `docker` profile.

-### Build with Maven

-> InfoPoint :information_source:: Without Maven Wrapper build might fails due to different versions of Maven.
-For this reason building with Maven Wrapper is recommended.<br>
-> If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6.

-If you take the time to install Maven, then build the BookingApp project using the command described in [Build with Maven Wrapper](#build-with-maven-wrapper) where `<MVNW>` is substituted by `mvn`.<br>

-#### On Eclipse

-You can also build the BookingApp project using launch files from Eclipse.
-They are located inside `booking-aggregate`, `booking-domain-module`, `booking-business-module` and `booking-ui-module` into `launches` folders.
-Just right click on the `.launch` file > select **Run As** > click on the same name Maven configuration for starting the building.
-Remember that launch files in Reactor execute on the whole project, while the others execute on the single module, so they need to have dependencies installed before starting.

 ## Setup X server environment for Docker